beanbeanjuice/cafeBot/README.md

 # Usage

 #### **The Help Command**
-* `!!help` - Shows a list of command section.
+* `/help` - Shows a list of command section.
-* `!!help (command section name)` - Shows a list of commands in that section.
+* `/help (command section name)` - Shows a list of commands in that section.
-* `!!help (command name/alias)` - Shows how to use the command.
+* `/help (command name/alias)` - Shows how to use the command.
-* `!!get-prefix` - Gets the current prefix for the server if you forget it!
+* `/get-prefix` - Gets the current prefix for the server if you forget it!

 <p align="center">
   <img src=https://cdn.beanbeanjuice.com/images/cafeBot/readme/help.png>
 </p>

-As you can see, this was shown using the command `!!help order`.
+As you can see, this was shown using the command `/help order`.
 It shows each parameter you can run.
 For example, the first `<NUMBER>` is the `CATEGORY NUMBER` for the menu, needs to be a number, and is required.
 The `help` command also provides an example on how to actually use the command if you are stuck!

 #### **Command Section**
 *There are many command sections, with more coming soon.
 To show the commands in a specific section, do `!!help (command section)` or for example, `!!help moderation`!* Doing `!!help (command)` will also show you an example of how to use the command.